-The purpose of this section is to give you early basic guidance about identifying a potential site and some issues to consider.
-These and other issues are developed in more detail in the Feasibility page of this website.
-Here we concentrate on some simple guidelines and actions that could save you time and expense down the line.
+The purpose of this section is to give you basic guidance about identifying a potential site and what issues to consider.
+These issues are developed in more detail in the Feasibility section.
+Here we concentrate on simple guidelines and actions that could save you time and expense down the line.

-Marinas which require a connection to be made 'through' our towpath will need to provide a towpath over-bridge and associated infrastructure, including access ramps on either side.
-This can add a significant cost to your scheme as a whole.
+Marinas that require a connection to be made 'through' our towpath will need to provide a towpath over-bridge and associated infrastructure, including access ramps on either side.
+This can add a significant cost to your scheme.

-Contact Natural England to check whether the site is in a location which may affect a Site of Special Scientific Interest (SSSI) or Special Area of Conservation (SAC) or similar.
-This may impact significantly on the scheme.
+Contact Natural England to check whether the site is in a location that may affect a Site of Special Scientific Interest (SSSI) or Special Area of Conservation (SAC) or similar.
+This may impact significantly on your scheme.

 An estimation of the gross revenue potential of the site can be calculated by multiplying the potential gross mooring capacity by the potential mooring rate.

 How many boats could it accommodate?
 Moorings are usually charged by length rather than berth.
-The average length of boat on the Canal & River Trust network is 13m, but this varies regionally (if you're close to a river navigation, you're likely to attract an above average proportion of cruisers compared to narrowboats; cruiser lengths are generally shorter).
+The average length of boat on our network is 13m, but this varies regionally.
+If you're close to a river navigation, you're likely to attract an above average proportion of cruisers compared to narrowboats, and cruiser lengths are generally shorter.

 The mooring fee you may be able to achieve depends on how attractive the location is to boaters and on the scale and quality of services you offer.
-Check the waterways press or www.canalrivertrust.org.uk for a guide to prices in your region.
+Check the waterways press or our moorings section for a guide to prices in your region.

-If hire boat allocation is approved in the review of your Expression of Interest application, water resource will be agreed.
+If hire boat allocation is approved in the review of your expression of interest proforma, water resource will be agreed.
 Hire boat allocation must be used within 24 months of the commencement date of the Network Access Agreement date by submitting a business licence application.
 After this date we will require you to make a separate application should you wish to operate hire boats this location.

 Access to the nearest public highway can be a significant cost.
-Initial discussions with the Highways Agency highways.gov.uk or Local Planning Authority (LPA) should provide an early indication of whether road access will be permitted and whether highway improvements will be required.
+Initial discussions with Highways England or the Local Planning Authority should provide an early indication of whether road access will be permitted and whether highway improvements will be required.
 They are likely to be concerned about the impact of your customers' cars on local roads.

-Under the Construction Design and Management (CDM) Regulations 2007 specific legal duties are placed on Clients of construction projects.
-Please contact the Health and Safety Executive for further information:
+Under the Construction Design and Management (CDM) Regulations 2007, specific legal duties are placed on clients of construction projects.
+Contact the Health and Safety Executive for further information.